Where We Work

 Conflict, Crisis and Hunger in Northeast Nigeria

-Northeast Nigeria is now the site of Africa’s largest humanitarian emergency, with more than 7 million people urgently needing humanitarian assistance.
-Of these, an estimated 5 million are unsure where their next meal is coming from.
+Northeast Nigeria is now the site of Africa’s largest humanitarian emergency, with more than 8 million people urgently needing humanitarian assistance.
+Of these, more than 4 million face food insecurity.

 Learn More